 A BYU Marriott MBA is one of the best business education investments in the country.
 The Financial Times ranked the BYU MBA No. 1 in the nation in their value for money rank, a calculation based on salary today compared to course length, fees, lost income while pursuing the MBA degree and other costs of the program.
 The BYU Marriott MBA program prepares its graduates to compete with graduates from other top-tier schools in an international marketplace through an affordable, world-class business education.

 Brigham Young University is a nonprofit corporation affiliated with The Church of Jesus Christ of Latter-day Saints, and significant portions of university operating costs are paid with the tithes of Church members.
 In recognition of this support, church members are assessed lower tuition fees than those who are not members.
 This practice is similar in principle to that of state universities charging higher tuition to non-residents.

-Although students who are not members of the LDS Church pay a higher tuition than members of the LDS Church, their tuition levels are still extremely affordable in comparison to similar programs.
+Although students who are not members of the Church pay a higher tuition than members of the Church, their tuition levels are still extremely affordable in comparison to similar programs.
 On average, graduates from top-tier private MBA programs leave with $102,000 in student debt.
-BYU MBA students who are members of the LDS Church have $24,620 of tuition costs for the entire two-year program while students who are not members of the LDS Church have a tuition total of $49,240.
+BYU Marriott MBA students who are members of the Church have $27,720 of tuition costs for the entire two-year program while students who are not members of the Church have a tuition total of $55,440.

 In addition to already low costs, there are several ways to finance your MBA, including: